Trentan/IngAusOfxFixWin/README.md

 ```

 Ubuntu 18.04 includes Java 8 and Java 11.
-SuncorpAusOfxFix V1.x needs Java 8, so set the default Java version to 8.
+OfxFix V1.x needs Java 8, so set the default Java version to 8.
 See
 [Downgrade Ubuntu 18.04 Java 11 to Java 8](#DowngradeUbuntu18.04ToJava8)

 OR